-Delivering an authentic experience is important to us, so many mouldings are finished in countries famous for their unique take on interiors.
-Italian guilders hand finish decorative frames with the same skills passed down by the generations responsible for introducing the Baroque movement, while simple white frames are produced in places like Sweden and Norway, known for their clean and calm living.
+Delivering an authentic experience is crucial to us; so many mouldings are finished in countries famous for their unique take on interiors.
+For example, Italian guilders hand finish decorative frames with the same skills passed down by the generations responsible for introducing the Baroque movement.
+In contrast, simple white frames are produced in Sweden and Norway, known for their clean and calm living.

-Premium mouldings made from real wood and designer aluminium result in durable frames with unmatched surface finishes.
-You'll also benefit from strong MDF backing, not cardboard and a crystal clear plexiglas, not styrene.
+Premium mouldings made from genuine wood and designer aluminium result in durable frames with unmatched surface finishes.
+You'll also benefit from strong MDF backing, not cardboard and a crystal clear plexiglass, not styrene.

-We want to make sure we're protecting and creating more sustainable forest than we're using.
-So we've ensured that all wooden mouldings are sourced from suppliers who hold the PEFC™ and FSC chain of custody certifications.
+We want to make sure we're protecting and creating more sustainable forests than we're using.
+So, we've ensured that all wooden mouldings are sourced from suppliers who hold the PEFC™ and FSC chain of custody certifications.

-Now you can enjoy your frames photos or artwork and experience an astounding level of clarity not seen before.
-Your pictures appear razor sharp and colour appear more vibrant than ever, from all angles.
-Unlike other frames found online our unique Clarity+ glazing doesn't scratch easy, has a high UV resistance and doesn't yellow over time, so there's less to distract you from your picture.
+Now you can enjoy your framed photos or artwork and experience astounding clarity not seen before.
+Your pictures appear razor-sharp, and colours appear more vibrant than ever - from all angles.
+Unlike other frames found online, our unique Clarity+ glazing doesn't scratch easily, has a high UV resistance and doesn't yellow over time, so there's less to distract you from your picture.
 2mm float glass is also available to order online.

 Quality materials are just the start of the journey.
-Our skilled craftsmen and women work closely together to ensure that every frame, mount and mirror we create is perfect.
-That means approving all the pieces that go into making them - the moulding, the backing, the mirror, the glazing and even the fixings are subject to numerous quality checks.
-Because when a frame arrives to this standard of fit and finish, every element counts.
+Our skilled craftsmen and women work closely to ensure that every frame, mount and mirror we create is perfect.
+That means approving all the pieces that go into making them - the moulding, the backing, the mirror, the glazing, and even the fixings are subject to numerous quality checks.
+Because when a frame arrives at this standard of fit and finish, every element counts.
 Discover more about how our products are made below.

-Experience seamless corner joints thanks to our 6 highly advanced saws which produce unparalleled, splinter-free mitres.
+Experience seamless corner joints thanks to our six highly advanced saws, which produce unparalleled, splinter-free mitres.
 Our primary saw is one of the only saws of its type in the country and can cut to an accuracy of 0.01cm.

 Our high performance saw blades make effortless work of hardwoods and aluminium.
-The blades themselves are made from tungsten carbide, a material that's substantially stronger than titanium.
-This means that our framers use blades that stay sharper for longer.
-Additionally, most framing saws use blades with 24 teeth, but ours take advantage of 80 separate teeth - which results in frames that enjoy crisper cuts.
+The saw blades are made from tungsten carbide, which means our framers benefit from blades that stay sharper for longer.
+Additionally, most framing saws use blades with 24 teeth whilst our blades utilise 80 separate teeth resulting in frames that enjoy cleaner cuts.

 Robust underpinning is vital.
-Framers who simply glue corners together risk compromising the structural integrity of a frame, increasing the likelihood of it bowing out of shape.
-We use compressed gas to fire layers of metal pins deep into the moulding, which results in a sturdy frame that can withstand both the rigours of shipping and a lifetime on the wall.
+Framers who simply glue corners together risk compromising the structural integrity of your frame, increasing the likelihood of it bowing out of shape.
+Instead, we use compressed gas to fire layers of metal pins deep into the moulding, which results in a sturdy frame that can withstand both the rigours of shipping and a lifetime on the wall.

-Our newly upgraded computerised underpinners can store up to 3,000 moulding profiles, which ensures each frame benefits from the ideal pin pattern.
+Our newly upgraded computerised underpinners can store up to 3,000 moulding profiles, ensuring each frame benefits from the ideal pin pattern.

 After each length has been cut to its exact size our pinning team inspect the moulding again.
 Each pinner receives about a months training from a GCF framer so they understand each individual frame and its qualities.
 By undergoing such intense training, we can guarantee that each corner is gap-free.